 🗣 Memories from 2017

-In 2017, Nikolov first set foot in the arena in Novy Urengoy, where he participated in a children's Arctic tournament.
+In 2017, Nikolov first set foot in the hall in Novy Urengoy, where he participated in a children's Arctic tournament.

 "I remember the hall very well.
 I remember there were many children and a large audience – just like now.
-This was my first tournament outside Bulgaria, and that's probably why I will always remember it.
-It was then that I first realized that Russian volleyball is at a very high level."
+This was my first tournament outside Bulgaria, which is probably why I will always remember it.
+That's when I first realized that Russian volleyball is at a very high level."

-The setter emphasizes that this was his first international tournament in his career – an experience that remains forever in his mind.
+The setter emphasized that this was his first international tournament in his career – an experience that remains forever in his mind.

 "It was a very big children's tournament – many teams, many participants.
-This was my first contact with Russian volleyball.
+This was my first encounter with Russian volleyball.
 And I will remember it my whole life."

 🌟 Did he think about a future career back then?

-Asked if he believed back then that he would one day become one of the stars of Bulgarian volleyball, Nikolov is unequivocal:
+Asked if he believed back then that one day he would become one of the stars of Bulgarian volleyball, Nikolov was emphatic:

-"No, I didn't think about it at all.
-I was just having fun and was happy.
-I didn't even imagine I would play professional volleyball.
+"No, I didn't think about that at all.
+I was just having fun and happy.
+I didn't even imagine that I would play professional volleyball.
 I didn't think about what would happen in two or three years.
 I was just enjoying the game and feeling pleasure playing my favorite sport."

 These words show how naturally and gradually his path to professional volleyball developed.

-Interestingly, even during his first participation in the city, Nikolov won the tournament.
-And today, he again associates the place with success.
+Interestingly, even in his first participation in the city, Nikolov won the tournament.
+And today, he once again associates the place with success.

 "Yes, I definitely remember Novy Urengoy with a victory.
-This is always an interesting place – because of the climate, because it's far from everything else.
-Even for a short time, I am always happy when I am here."
+It's always an interesting place – because of the climate, because it's far from everything else.
+Even if only for a short time, I'm always happy when I'm here."

-The northern city remains special to him – with its specific atmosphere and climate that make every visit memorable.
+The northern city remains special to him – with its specific atmosphere and climate, which make every visit memorable.

 Simeon Nikolov's story shows how important the first international steps in an athlete's career can be.
-Novy Urengoy is not just a geographical point on the map, but a place where his sense of professional volleyball began – and which he still associates with victory today.
+Novy Urengoy is not just a geographical point on the map, but a place where his feeling for professional volleyball began – and which he still associates with victory today.